Lagrangian-Eulerian Multi-Density Topology Optimization with the Material Point Method: Hybrid Lagrangian-Eulerian Multi-Density Method

 \subsection{Narrow-band Filter and Connectivity Correction}

 Multi-density topology optimization methods suffer from a common artifact known as QR-patterns.
-Unlike the traditional checkerboard problem, QR-patterns happen on a sub-cell level, which is the quadratures here.
-When QR-patterns appear, there are many sub-cell level isolations of the solid components, which are still viewed as connected from the perspective of the background grid where forces and displacements are discretized.
+Unlike the traditional checkerboard problem, QR-patterns happen on a sub-cell level, which corresponds to the quadrature here.
+When QR-patterns appear, there are many sub-cell level isolation of the solid components, which are still viewed as connected from the perspective of the background grid where forces and displacements are discretized.
 This kind of inconsistency prevents simulation from accurately predicting a structure's compliance, which can lead to results with large compliance when tested in practice or simulated on a grid with higher resolution.
 Based on this observation, this paper proposes a narrow-band filter to keep only one major connected component during the optimization and then apply a connectivity correction step to correct the final topology further.

 Given a threshold $\eta$, a graph is built at each optimization iteration before the static solve, with its vertices being those quadrature points having a density greater than $\eta$.
 Quadrature pairs are identified to be adjacent only if their Manhattan distance is $1$ (adjacent along one of the coordinate axes).
 By performing a breadth-first search on this graph, the connected component $\Theta$ with the most quadrature points are then extracted.
-The narrowband filter $\theta$ employed is introduced as:
+Only the grid nodes within the kernel range of active quadrature points are kept as DOFs in the MPM static solve step.
+An illustration is shown in \cref{fig:narrowband-fitler-illustration}.